Indi Gregory

 In October 2023, Mr Justice Robert Peel ruled that it was in the best interests of seven-month-old baby Indi Gregory to have her life-support removed.

-Indi was diagnosed with a rare mitochondrial disease, but her parents have maintained that despite her disability, she is happy and responsive to their touch.
-Indi has been in paediatric intensive care at the Queen’s Medical Centre in Nottingham.
+Indi was diagnosed with a rare mitochondrial disease, but her parents maintained that despite her disability, she was happy and responsive to their touch.
+Indi was in paediatric intensive care at the Queen’s Medical Centre in Nottingham.

 Following the ruling, Dean Gregory, Indi’s father, said: ‘‘We are devastated by the judge’s ruling and will be appealing.
 The doctors painted a terribly bleak and negative picture of Indi’s condition during court proceedings.